-The University of Central Missouri’s Bachelor of Music degree – Instrumental Performance option helps you develop your unique musical voice and prepares you for success as a professional musician.
+The University of Central Missouri’s Bachelor of Music degree – Instrumental Performance Area helps you develop your unique musical voice and prepares you for success as a professional musician.
 Whether you’re interested in a career in instrumental performance or teaching — or a combination of the two — UCM’s world-class Music faculty will bring out the best of your musical abilities.

 You’ll study performance (both as a soloist as well as in large and small ensembles), improvisation, music history, music theory and more alongside talented peers.
 Develop your professional network and hone your skills for a lifelong career in instrumental performance.